proneetsharma/Localization/ROS_EKF.md

 $ cd launch
 $ subl main.launch
 ```
-(copy the content of each file to the main.launch)
+(copy the content of each .launch file to the main.launch)

 #### Launch the main.launch file
 ```sh